russellane/qvalve/README.md

 Search `Valve`s Main server for Game servers.
 Integrated with `tf2mon`s hacker-database to identify known cheaters on game servers.
-Click on a server to show/hide its players; double-click on server to subsequently connect to server when `F12` is pressed in-game.
+Click on a server to show/hide its players; `Ctrl-Click` on server (or players) to subsequently connect to that server when `F12` is pressed in-game.

 #### Options
     --max-threads NUM   Run `NUM` threads for game server comms (default: